jacksonzou123/runandgun/README.md

 - Derek: smoothed out player movements so that it's not so choppy.
 Started work on enemy shooting ai.

 May 23
-- Derek: Added hitboxes as well as aimed shooting for AI
+- Derek: Added hitboxes as well as aimed shooting for AI also added fire modes like shotgun and rapid fire

+May 24
+- Derek: Added walls and their hitboxes